bengarrett/RetroTxt/docs/specs/sauce.md

 ## ANSI flags

-_ANSiFlags allow an author of ANSi and similar files to provide a clue to a viewer/editor how to render the image_.
+_ANSIFlags allow an author of ANSI and similar files to provide a clue to a viewer/editor on how to render the image_.

 | Flag | Name | Used |
 | -- | -- | -- |